binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     100005    3    tcp       0.0.0.0.182.4          mountd     unknown
     100000    2    udp       0.0.0.0.0.111          portmapper unknown

-You'll notice in the response as recorded by Wireshark, that the length is many times larger than the request, 726 bytes in this case, hence the reflected amplification:
+You will notice in the response as recorded by Wireshark, that the length is many times larger than the request, 726 bytes in this case, hence the reflected amplification:

 {title="wireshark results", linenos=off, lang=bash}
     Source      Destination Protocol Length Info